How the LucidView Enforcer works

 LucidView provides a well commented install script for MikroTik routers.
 This script, in a nutshell, does the following:

 - Creates a VPN to our cloud.

-- Netflow and Syslog of DNS lookups, is sent to the LucidView cloud via the created VPN.
+- Netflow and Syslog of DNS lookups are sent to the LucidView Cloud via the VPN created.